sergey-sobolev/stompest/README.markdown

 * a wire-level STOMP frame parser `protocol.StompParser` and compiler `protocol.StompFrame`,

-* a faithful implementation of the syntax of the STOMP 1.0 and 1.1 protocols with a simple stateless function API in the `protocol.commands` module,
+* a faithful implementation of the syntax of the STOMP protocol with a simple stateless function API in the `protocol.commands` module,

-* a generic implementation of the STOMP 1.0 and 1.1 session state semantics in `protocol.StompSession`, such as protocol version negotiation at connect time, heart-beating, transaction and subscription handling (including a generic subscription replay scheme which may be used to reconstruct the session's subscription state after a forced disconnect),
+* a generic implementation of the STOMP session state semantics in `protocol.StompSession`, such as protocol version negotiation at connect time, heart-beating, transaction and subscription handling (including a generic subscription replay scheme which may be used to reconstruct the session's subscription state after a forced disconnect),

 * and `protocol.StompFailoverTransport`, a [failover transport](http://activemq.apache.org/failover-transport-reference.html) URI scheme akin to the one used in ActiveMQ.

 This module is thoroughly unit tested and (in version 1.x) production hardened for the functionality used by [Mozes](http://www.mozes.com/) --- persistent queueing on [ActiveMQ](http://activemq.apache.org/).
 Minor enhancements may be required to use this STOMP adapter with other brokers.

 The current maintainer also deploys stompest in serious production environments.
-The substantially redesigned stompest 2 is probably even better tested but should be considered (mature) alpha: Some features to come (in particular STOMP 1.2 support) may still require minor changes of the API.
+The substantially redesigned stompest 2 is probably even better tested but should be considered (mature) alpha: Some features to come (for instance, support for [STOMP 1.2 repeated header entries](http://stomp.github.com/stomp-specification-1.2.html#Repeated_Header_Entries)) may still require minor changes of the API.

 Installation
 ============